Standard model (set theory)

-In set theory, a standard model for a theory T is a model M for T where the membership relation ∈_{M} is the same as the membership relation ∈ of a set theoretical universe V (restricted to the domain of M).
+In set theory, a standard model for a theory T (in the language of set theory) is a model M for T where the membership relation ∈_{M} is the same as the membership relation ∈ of a set theoretical universe V (restricted to the domain of M).
 In other words, M is a substructure of V. A standard model M that satisfies the additional transitivity condition that x ∈ y ∈ M implies x ∈ M is a standard transitive model (or simply a transitive model).

-Usually, when one talks about a model M of set theory, it is assumed that M is a set model, i.e. the domain of M is a set in V. If the domain of M is a proper class, then M is a class model.
-An inner model is necessarily a class model.
+Often, when one talks about a model M of set theory, it is assumed that M is a set model, i.e. the domain of M is a set in V. If the domain of M is a proper class, then M is a class model.
+An inner model is necessarily a class model, because inner models are required to contain all the ordinals of V.

+Examples

+It is difficult to exhibit an explicit set model of ZFC, because the very existence of a set model implies the consistency of ZFC, which is unprovable within ZFC.
+However, the universe V itself, when equipped with the ordinary set membership relation ∈, is an intuitive example of a class model that is standard transitive.

+To better illustrate the concepts of "standard" and "transitive", we compare the model (V, ∈) with other models isomorphic to it.
+An arbitrary isomorphism such as f(x) = {x, ∅} will usually yield a non-standard class model, since x ∈ y does not imply {x, ∅} ∈ {y, ∅} in general.
+To construct a class model that is standard but not transitive, consider a function f defined by ∈-recursion as f(y) = {f(x) | x ∈ y} ∪ {∅} (essentially, we add ∅ to every set and to its elements recursively).
+Denote the image of f as M. Since ∅ itself is not in M, we have x ∈ y iff f(x) ∈ f(y), and thus (M, ∈) is indeed a standard model, but it is not transitive because ∅ ∈ f(∅) ∈ M but ∅ is not in M. Essentially, non-standard models have a membership relation different from the universe, and standard non-transitive models have elements with "superfluous" members.